yi-zhang/DecisionTreeSequencingMethods/README.md

 ### Code Book
 ####Results
-1. 2015-07-27_AllMethods.csv
+1. search_results_combind_date.csv
-  2. Contains the search results of 53 methods.
-The search expressions are documented in the sequence_methods.xls files.
+  1. Contains the search results of all 53 methods.
+  2. Variables are [PMID, Method, Search_Term, Journal, Citations, YearPubmed, Title	Abstract]
-  2. 01_csv:  this folder contains search results of each method in a seperate csv file
+  2. The folder "01_csv" contains for each method the search result.
-  3. 02_Method_Journal_Distr:  this folder contains jpgs that illustrate for each method the distribution over journal
+  3. The folder "02_jpg" contain graphics that show the distribution of the methods over the journals
 2. R Scripts
-3. CSV and XLS files
-  4. equencing_methods.csv for determining the search expression
-2. Fnd information on the download in sequencing_methods.xlsx !
-3).
-Use main.R to start downloads
+  3. main.R: reads the "method name" and the "search term" from sequencing_methods.csv and pass it to pubmned.datafetch.R
+  4. pubmed_datafetch.R retrieves the search results from pubmed and store those in csv files
+  5. combine_datasets.R reads the stored csv files and combines them into one file "search_results_combined_date.csv